Your guide to plastics in tea bags

 But where is this plastic coming from?

 One place to look is the recent rise in luxury nylon mesh teabags.
 The premise of these bags is that the silky premium pyramid design gives tea leaves room to brew.
 They claim to create a fancier brew, without all the mess that loose leaf brings.
 When it comes to premium ‘silky’ teabags check the label to ensure you aren’t buying nylon teabags.

-Along with these premium teabags, an estimated 96% of the tea bags we buy contain polypropylene – a sealing plastic that stops tea bags from falling apart.
+Along with these premium teabags, many standard tea bags we buy contain polypropylene – a sealing plastic that stops tea bags from falling apart.
 This plastic isn’t recyclable or biodegradable and releases microplastics when it’s put in hot water.

 Even when you put all your used tea bags in the food waste or compost heap, it can lead to plastic pollution, as it’s not all broken down.